deanwampler/spark-scala-tutorial/README.markdown

 ## Using SQL in the Spark Shell

 So, how do we use this script?
-To run it in Hadoop, you can run the script using the following script command, which wraps Spark's own `spark-shell`:
+To run it in Hadoop, you can run the script using the following helper script in the `scripts` directory:

 ```
 scripts/sparkshell.sh src/main/scala/sparkworkshop/SparkSQL9-script.scala
 ```

-Or, start the interactive shell and then copy and past the statements one at a time to see what they do.
-I recommend this approach for the the first time:
+Alternatively, start the interactive shell and then copy and past the statements one at a time to see what they do.
+I recommend this approach for the first time:

 ```
 scripts/sparkshell.sh
 ```

-This script does some set up, but essentially its equivalent to the following:
+Th `sparkshell.sh` script does some set up, but essentially its equivalent to the following:

 ```
 $SPARK_HOME/bin/spark-shell \